wydii/pydantic-ai-telegram/README.md

 Wrap any [Pydantic AI](https://ai.pydantic.dev/) agent with Telegram in one line of code.

 **Why?** Pydantic AI makes building AI agents simple.
-This library lets you expose them via Telegram instantly — perfect for personal assistants, prototypes, or internal tools.
+This library lets you expose them via Telegram instantly — perfect for personal assistants, prototypes, or internal tools - Image, documents and voice memos are supported natively.

 ## Installation